PragmaticEngineering/pectx/readme.md

 ctx := context.Background()

 // setting data utilizes the KVStore interface
-// This package provides a default implementation of KVStore called Field f := pectx.NewField("my-key", "my-value")
+// This package provides a default implementation of KVStore called Store f := pectx.NewStore(map[string]string{"my-key":"my-value"})

 // set the value in context
 // The set method returns a new context with the value set